 As mentioned earlier, this paper aims to provide a mechanism for sampling from discrete choice models in combination with optimization of complete day plans in a fully integrative way.
-A first verification step of this mechanism is provided here by re-estimating the utility function distance parameter $\beta{distance}$ .
+A first verification step of this mechanism is provided here by re-estimating the utility function distance parameter $\beta{distance}$ (see Table 1).
 The choice set consists of all shopping destinations in the study area, with all 2000 agents included.
-Choices are given by the agents' destination choices for the relaxed state (final iteration 100).
-Consistency between the applied and the estimated coefficient can be observed in the significant results: $\hat{\beta}{distance} = -0.000651$ with $\rho^2 = 0.285$ .
+Choices are given by the agents' destination choices